nathancarter/weblurch/doc/plan.md

 ## Test environment

 ### Easy test generation

- * Have test app save the state of the model at the start and after every API call, as well as storing all API calls, thus keeping a full history.
-API calls are recorded as the actual code that was evaluated, easy to replay later (and objective).
  * Add buttons to the test app for marking points in the history as correct or incorrect (with optional comments) and store that data in the history as well